xyproto/algernon/README.md

 Bolt is a [pure key/value store](https://github.com/boltdb/bolt), written in Go.
 It makes it easy to run Algernon without having to set up a database host first.

-MySQL support is included because it is pretty common.
+MySQL support is included because of its widespread availability.

 Screenshots
 -----------